 Some More Details About The FIT

-In order to be eligible for the FiT, however, it is important that the solar panels as well as the solar panel installers are accredited under the Microgeneration Certification Scheme (MCS).
+In order to be eligible for the FiT, however, it was important that the solar panels as well as the solar panel installers are accredited under the Microgeneration Certification Scheme (MCS).
 A list of qualified solar panel installers can be found on the MSC website and experts recommend to ask for at least three quotes to get the best price.

 Additionally, while most PV systems are made up of panels that fit on top of an existing roof, it is also possible to get solar tiles used in place of ordinary roof tiles.
 These typically cost about twice as much and are usually only considered where panels cannot be installed for aesthetic or planning reasons.
+Unfortunately, it is no longer possible to apply for the FiT scheme in the UK, as the government has put an end to this scheme.